One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Experiments

 \subsection{Experimental setup}

 We implement O4M-SP on an Ubuntu 24.04 Linux server equipped with dual AMD EPYC 9554 64-Core Processors, 768GB memory, and an NVIDIA L40S GPU with 48GB memory.
 Model training takes about 37 hours.
-The training parameters are configured as follows.
-Training consists of 10,000 iterations, using the Adam with Weight Decay (AdamW) optimizer~\citep{loshchilov2017decoupled} with a batch size of 256.
+Training consists of 10,000 iterations, using the Adam with Weight Decay (AdamW) optimizer \cite{loshchilov2017decoupled} with a batch size of 256.
 The learning rate schedule employs a warm-up phase (20 epochs) followed by cosine annealing, with an initial learning rate of $10^{-4}$ and a minimum learning rate of $10^{-6}$.
 Performance is evaluated every 20 iterations on an independent validation set of 10,000 samples, and the best model is saved.
 Training incorporates an early stopping mechanism with a patience value of 100 evaluations.
+The source code and data generation details are publicly available at: \url{https://github.com/chaojihetao/3dbpp}.